 - Serious negative impacts on college admissions and/or financial aid

 - Finding a job with a conviction (especially for those between the ages of 17-21)

 - Inability to drive after loss of license can impact many aspects of a teenager’s life

 While most teen DUI offenders are released to their parents’ custody and aren’t jailed, if they caused a crash or injured someone, it might be a different story.
 Should no harm to others have resulted from their DUI, your teen may be ordered to attend “scared straight” programs at the county morgue and hospital – whether they like it or not.

-In addition, a DUI conviction will put points on your driving record in states that use the points system and raise already high auto insurance rates.
-For example, in California, a DUI means two points on your teen’s driving record, just like an adult.
+In addition, a teen DUI conviction will put points on your driving record in states that use the points system and raise already high auto insurance rates.
+For example, in California, a teen DUI means two points on their driving record, just like an adult.
 Should your teen be under 18, he or she may be ordered to appear with you in juvenile traffic court, costing you possible lost wages due to time away from work.
 In all likelihood, their car or yours will also be impounded and towed, resulting in potentially huge storage fees that you may have to pay.